Allegheny-Computer-Science-112-S2018/cs112-S2018-lab5-starter/README.md

 To do well on this assignment, you should also review Chapter 3 of the course textbook, paying close attention to Sections 3.1 and 3.6 and the source code on page 111.
-You should also read Section 4.1, focusing on Code Fragment 4.1 and the text that discusses Figure 4.1.
+You should also read Section 4.1, focusing on Code Fragment 4.1 and the text that discusses Table 4.1.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.